jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 ## More domain info

 An nmap scan shows that there are a lot of ports and services open.
 The host machine seems to have a few domains associated with it.
 The first domain found, `pck.bonyari.jp`, just runs an old version of Parallels Plesk Panel.
 A CVE search shows that this is A) outdated software with B) multiple 10.0 CVEs.
-This is most likely a compromised machine piggybacking the scammers service.
+This is most likely a compromised machine piggybacking the scammers service, but we can't know for certain.

 ```
 Starting Nmap 7.70 ( https://nmap.org ) at 2019-02-02 18:36 PST